How to lay turf - instant turf installation guide

 Turf grass is a living product, it is vital to install your new lawn as soon as possible after delivery.

 Tip: When starting your lawn installation, always begin from a straight edge such as driveway or paving.
-Lay the turf in a brickwork pattern, ensuring the edges fit snugly together.
+Lay the turf in a brick pattern, ensuring the edges fit snugly together for a level lawn.
+Ensure you lay the turf slabs hard up against the last piece to avoid air pockets.
 When working on a lawn area that is on a slope, lay the turf slabs across the slope.

 Tip: Save the trimmed off pieces to use to fill little gaps later on.

 Use a water-filled lawn roller to roll the turf to connect the roots well into the underlay.
-These can be hired from your local Bunnings store.
+These can be hired from your local hire equipment store.

 Tip: Without this essential step, the roots may dry out and the turf will struggle to establish.
 This step will help your turf to take root faster, and keep its colour during establishment.

-Water the turf in really well, thoroughly soaking each square metre of the newly installed turf.
-The soil must be kept moist until the roots of the turf have established – usually around ten to fourteen days.
+Water your lawn grass really well, thoroughly soaking each square metre of the newly installed turf.
+For the best lawn care, the soil must be kept moist until the roots of the turf have established – usually around 10 to 14 days.
 The time of year will determine how much water is required, in warmer months more water will need to be applied.
 To get more detailed information on watering please see our watering guide.

-Tip: To check if the roots of your lawn have established try to lift a corner of the turf.
+Tip: To check if the roots of your lawn have been established, try to lift a corner of the turf.
 If it holds well it’s established, if it comes away in your hand it needs more time.